garygra/verti_bench/README.md

 - [x] Release different scale vehicles
 - [x] Release manual controller by Logitech G29 Driving Force Racing Wheel and Floor Pedals
 - [x] Release semantic maps for each world
-- [ ] Release datasets from expert demonstration, random exploration, failure cases
+- [x] Release datasets version 1.0 from sinusoidal random exploration on the website

 # Introduction
 Verti-Bench, a general and scalable off-road mobility benchmark that focuses on extremely rugged, vertically challenging terrain with a variety of unstructured off-road features.
 The main goal of Verti-Bench is to directly compare the performances of different off-road mobility systems.
 Based on a high-fidelity multi-physics